kblomqvist/kblom-zf1/README.md

 ## Kblom_Model

-Entity model and entity model mapper classes are adapted with a certain modifications from a GREAT book about Zend Framework, [Survive The Deep End](http://survivethedeepend.com/), written by Pádraic Brady.
+### Kblom_Model_Entity

-### Kblom_Model_Entity AND Kblom_Model_Mapper_Entity
+Adapted with a certain modifications from a GREAT book about Zend Framework, [Survive The Deep End](http://survivethedeepend.com/), written by Pádraic Brady.

 Example blog entry, where the getAuthor() implements lazy loading for Model_Author reference model.